 Gross Potential Rental Income + Expense Reimbursements – Vacancy and Credit Loss + Miscellaneous Income = Effective Gross Income

-This is the amount of money that effectively comes into the commercial property and that can be used in the official facility budget.
+The effective gross income is the amount of money that effectively comes into the commercial property.
+This figure then helps establish the official facility budget.

 When we divide cash flow by the initial cash investment in the property, we see the building owner’s return on investment, or ROI.
 The ROI shows potential investors whether the commercial site is worth purchasing in the future.

 Escrow or reserve accounts are similar to savings accounts for a large commercial property.
-In general, owners can use these funds for emergency expenses.
-Or owners can use them for large, future expenditures such as planning for new windows for the entire building.
-It is advisable that some money be put away into one of these accounts each month as a type of security system.
+Owners can use these funds for emergency expenses.
+In addition, owners can use these funds for significant future expenditures, such as new windows for the entire building.
+It is wise to set aside some money each month into one of these accounts as a type of security system.

-Creating an Effective Commercial Office Facility Budget
+Creating an Effective Commercial Office Facility Budget: Template Below!